vistadataproject/documents/Submissions/README.md

 Date format:  YYYY-MM-DD.

-## Technical Deliverables (Real-time Dashboards)
+## Technical Deliverables
 Technical deliverables are updated continuously in real-time in in all project tracks and repositories.

-A real-time dashboard of the progress, updates, commits, and changes to all code, data, metadata, and documents of all key deliverables are below.
+Real-time dashboards of the progress, updates, commits, and changes to all code, data, metadata, and documents of all key deliverables are below.

 Track | Repository | Pulse | Issues | Wiki | Contributors | Commits | Punchcard